rubocode/frontier.nvim/doc/design/tangent.md

 This invites the _AI_ vendors to take over territory from the humans.
 Both parties end up simply creating and sustaining unnecessary complexity.

-> Research your own experience.
-Absorb what is useful, reject
-> what is useless and add what is essentially your own.
+> Software is not limited by physics, like buildings are.
+> It is limited by imagination, by design, by organization.
+> In short, it is limited by properties of people, not by properties
+> of the world.
+> “We have met the enemy, and he is us.”
-> **Bruce Lee**
+> **Ralph Johnson**

 _Golang_ certainly is not quite suited for designing abstractions to implement object centered segements such as user interfaces.